Software installed on mobile devices to provide specific functionality.

 Secure App Usage

-- Install apps from trusted stores.
+- Install apps from trusted stores only.

 - Keep apps updated.

-- Avoid jailbreaking/rooting devices.
+- Avoid jailbreaking or rooting devices.